ahuacate/pve-homelab/README.md

 grep -qxF 'root:1606:1' /etc/subuid || echo 'root:1606:1' >> /etc/subuid
 ```

 The above code adds a ID map range from 65604 > 65704 on the container to the same range on the host.
-Next ID maps gid100 (default linux users group) and uid1605 (username media) on the container to the same range on the host.
+Next ID maps gid100 (default linux users group) and uid1606 (username storm) on the container to the same range on the host.

 ### 1.03 Create a newuser `media` in a LXC